 She was the last person to quit.
 She gave up her life so that others could live.
 That’s how India remembers Neerja Bhanot, the 22-year-old air hostess, who saved lives of around 360 passengers before being gunned down by terrorists just 25 hours before her 23rd birthday.
 On the sad occasion of her 32nd death anniversary, you must know a few things about this “girl with sinews of steel”.

 Neerja Bhanot: The “No Nonsense” Girl Who Accepted Challenges

 The Chandigarh girl was the daughter of Harish Bhanot, a Mumbai-based journalist.
 When her arranged marriage turned sour after the pressure for dowry, she left her husband in the Gulf and returned to her parents in Mumbai.
 She had told her father, “I will do you proud”.
 The appetite for rising above the rest was evident in Neerja.
 She applied for a flight attendant job with Pan Am and got selected.
 While she was sent to Miami for training as a flight attendant, she returned as purser.

-During the last few years of her life, she got interested in modelling.
-It was nothing less than impressive to see a young woman straddling two demanding roles – air hostess and model.
+During the last few years of her life, she got interested in modeling.
+It was nothing less than impressive to see a young woman straddling two demanding roles – an air hostess and a model.
 She had accepted the challenge to prove “what she was”.